BryanWilhite/Blog/presentation-drafts/2022-09-28-studio-status-report-2022-09.md

 This looks like the way forward toward a new kinté hits page!

-## sketching out a development schedule (revision 24)
+## sketching out a development schedule (revision 25)

 The schedule of the month:

 - ~~release NuGet package for `Songhay.Modules.Bolero`~~ 📦🚀
 - ~~release NuGet package for `Songhay.Player.YouTube`~~ 📦🚀
-- generate a new repo with proposed name, `Songhay.Player.ProgressiveAudio` ✨🚧
+- generate a new repo with proposed name, `Songhay.Player.ProgressiveAudio`, ✨🚧 and add a GitHub Project
+- change `Songhay.Player.YouTube` to support kinté space presentations 🔨 🚜✨
+- replace the Angular app in `http://kintespace.com/player.html` with a Bolero app 🚜🔥
 - generate Publication indices from LiteDB for `Songhay.Publications.KinteSpace`
-- generate a new repo with proposed name, `Songhay.Modules.Bolero.Index` ✨🚧
+- generate a new repo with proposed name, `Songhay.Modules.Bolero.Index` ✨🚧 and add a GitHub Project
 - switch Studio from Material Design to Bulma 💄 ➡️ 💄✨

 @[BryanWilhite](https://twitter.com/BryanWilhite)